NFL Cheerleader Pay: This Super Bowl, Let’s Remember The Ultimate Wage Gap

 “I think overall she enjoyed it, but she burned out,” says Todd.
 “She got two concussions.”

-People may not agree about how cheerleading should be practiced–from the sidelines or as its own athletic event–but the desire the be paid, to be valued for hard work, isn’t likely to wane.
+People may not agree about how cheerleading should be practiced–from the sidelines or as its own athletic event–but the desire to be paid, to be valued for hard work, isn’t likely to wane.